Associate in Arts for Transfer | SC Program: AA-T.4002

 Units 3

 This course provides an introduction to California's diversified geography including climate, landforms, natural vegetation, and mineral and water resources.
-The cultural landscapes of ethnic diversity, our Native American past, urban and agricultural regions, and the economic challenges of the future are also examined.
-California Geography examines these topics, their spatial distributions, and their impact on the environment.
+The cultural landscapes of ethnic diversity, our Native American past, urban and agricultural regions and the economic challenges of the future are also examined.
+California Geography examines these topics, their spatial distributions and their impact on the environment.
+Class includes a Saturday field trip; Internet offering includes a virtual field trip.
 This course may be offered in a distance education format.

 Apply Now